MirantisContainers/mke-docs/content/docs/operations/backup-restore/external.md

     ![AWS console](aws-console-credentials.png)

-2. Edit the `storage_provider` section of the MKE configuration file to point to the file, including the profile name.
+2. Edit the `storage_provider` section of the MKE configuration file to point to the IAM credentials file, including the profile name.

-3. Create an S3 bucket and point the configuration to the bucket and region.
+3. Create an S3 bucket.

+4. Point the configuration to the S3 bucket and region.

     Example configuration: